theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/sap-connection/index.md

 description: SAP Connection
 ---

-This section shows how to connect to SAP.
+This page shows how to connect yunIO to SAP.

 !!! warning
 	**Missing Authorization.**<br>